Johnny Tsunami

-Johnny Tsunami is a 1999 Disney Channel Original Movie (DCOM).
+Johnny Tsunami is a 1999 American sports drama film released as a Disney Channel Original Movie (DCOM).
 The film focuses on a young surfer from Hawaii who must adapt to new challenges when his father's job forces the family to move to Vermont.
+The film premiered on Disney Channel on July 24, 1999.
 It was nominated in 2000 for the Humanitas Prize in the Children's Live-Action Category.
 The film was followed by a sequel, Johnny Kapahala: Back on Board, released in 2007.